capcodigital/devops-maturity/guidelines/infrastructure/architecture.md

 * Teams can deploy during normal business hours with negligible downtime.

-Given the pros and cons of architectural archetypes, each fits a different evolutionary need for an organization.
+Given the pros and cons of architectural archetypes, each fits a different evolutionary need for an organisation.

 | Archetype | Pros | Cons |
 |---|---|---|